uva-cs/dsa2/syllabus.md

 ### Extensions and late submissions

-Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.
+Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of just under 4 days (i.e. just under 96 hours) late.
 For example, anywhere from 1 second late to 24 hours late receives 25% percent off.

 You may request an extension on any assignment (PA or PS) for any reason -- there is an automated system, linked to from the Canvas landing page, for this.
 That extension is 4 days.
 HOWEVER, you only have 8 such "free late passes" during the semester -- once they are used up, there will not be any more.
-An extension will delay the onset of the late penalty -- so if you get an extension, then the late penalty does not kick in until the 5th day after the due date.
+An extension will delay the onset of the late penalty by 4 days -- so if you get an extension, then the late penalty does not kick in until the 5th day after the due date.

 This extension rule does not apply to quizzes, exams, or any in-class activities.
 It only applies to programming assignments (PAs) and written assignments (PSs).

 However, there are a few specifics to this extension rule:

 - As mentioned above, you only have 8 such free late passes to use throughout the semester
-- The extension request must be submitted no later than 3 days after the (regular) due date.
-We will not consider anybody that misses this date (it actually should be in before the due date itself, but we are giving you 3 days to submit after that point).
+- The extension request must be submitted no later than 4 days after the (regular) due date.
+We will not consider anybody that misses this date (it actually should be in before the due date itself, but we are giving you 4 days to submit after that point).
+- You may add an extension as early as you would like -- even on class day 1, for example.
+You may remove an extension, up to 4 days after the original due date.
+After 4 days post the due date, you may not make any modifications to that extension.
 - This extension time covers any and all situations: travel, holidays, being busy, family emergencies, SDAC (generally), dog ate your homework, religious observances, interviews, thunderstorms, power outages, temporal dislocation, etc.
 - We are not expecting to allow any further extensions beyond this 4 days, unless there are considerable extenuating circumstances -- basically, something that would have granted an extension for more than 4 days in the first place.
 If you get busy or sick at the end of your 4 day extension request, then that's your tough luck.
-- After you extension ends, the late penalty (above) kicks in for the next three days.
+- After you extension ends, the late penalty (above) kicks in for the next four days.
 - This policy *already includes* SDAC accommodations less than 4 days (we are just extending these accommodations to everybody).
 Likewise, religious accommodations of a short time (a few days) are handled by this policy as well.
 - If there is a valid need for an extended accommodation -- SDAC, religious, health, etc. -- please chat with one of the instructors, and we'd be happy to discuss it with you.
 - For written assignments, if you turn your assignment in on time, then that will be the version graded -- you can't turn it in on time, then file an extension, then submit it later, and expect the later version to be graded.
-We will have already started grading the on-time submissions, and we just don't have the staffing capacity to grade multiple submissions from students.
-- This means that any written assignment turned in after the due date, whether late or via an extension, will end up taking much longer to be graded.
 - TA and instructor office hours are optimized for the actual due date -- if you file for an extension, there may not be sufficient office hours available for when you plan to submit it.
 Also, the next week's office hours will have to focus on the assignment due that week.

 ### Grading

-Programming assignments (PAs) are auto-graded, and will be returned after the end of the extension and late period -- which means after 8 days after the due date.
+Programming assignments (PAs) are auto-graded, and will be returned after the end of the extension and late period -- which means after 8-10 days after the due date.
 The provided input and required output will be clearly specified in the assignment write-up.
 When you submit your assignment, a few *acceptance* tests will be run.
 These tests are meant to ensure that your program works with the required input and output.
 They will test the provided examples in the assignment write-up, but they are ***NOT*** meant to be comprehensive.
 Your grade will ***NOT*** be based on the acceptance tests -- instead, there will be a separate battery of comprehensive tests that will be used to determine your grade -- otherwise you could get full credit with just `print()` statements.
 These tests (and their results) will not be revealed until the homework is returned.
 There will be a reasonable amount of time for you to analyze the grading test cases, and let us know if there is a mistake in them.

 Problem sets (PSs) will be graded differently.
-Only one or two of the problems will be graded in full, and the majority of the grade for that problem set will be based on that one question (we don't have the staffing capacity to grade each question for each student).
+We may only grade one or two of the problems will be graded in full, and the majority of the grade for that problem set will be based on that one question (we don't always have the staffing capacity to grade each question for each student).
 The other questions will be graded via a quick spot-check to see if work was done.
 There is no use asking which question is going to be graded, as that will be randomly determined right before the grading starts (and after the due date).

-Any PS assignments turned in by the due date / time will be returned in the first wave.
-Any assignments turned in after the due date -- whether because of an extension, being late, or SDAC accommodations -- will be graded in a second wave.
-We will do our best to get the first wave grading done in a reasonable amount of time so that you have reasonably rapid feedback.
-The second wave will take much longer to return, as that grading can't start until 8 days after the original due date.
-We will re-determine which question is to be graded in the second wave -- this will be randomly determined as well, and could be the originally graded question with equal probability as any other question in the problem set.
+We are aiming to return PS assignments two weeks after the due date (we can't start grading until about a week after it is due because of the extensions and lateness).
+We will do our best to get the assignment grading done in a reasonable amount of time so that you have reasonably rapid feedback.

-**Note:** If you submit on time -- and thus your assignment will be graded in the first wave -- then we will ***not*** grade a submission submitted by you later (extension or not) in the second wave.
-We just don't have the staffing capacity to grade multiple submissions from students.
-If you are unsure whether to submit in the first wave, you can get an extension and take some time to think about it, and have it graded in the second wave.

-### Quizzes

-Quizzes may not be taken late (or early) without special-case permission.

-Although quizzes are only 60% of your final grade, we feel it is an accurate representation of your knowledge in the class.
+Quizzes are worth 60% of your final grade, and we feel it is an accurate representation of your knowledge in the class.
 It also is more resistant to various forms of cheating than PAs and PSs.  **Thus, your final average cannot be higher than 10% more than your quiz average.**  For example, if your quiz average is 75%, but your overall course average is 90%, this rule means that your final course average would be 85% (which is 10% more than the quiz average of 75%).

 ### Grading Mistakes

 Much of the grading in this course is done by hand with the help of teaching assistants.
 Some of the grading is done directly by hand by the instructors.
 The course staff occasionally also use tools to help with initial clustering of student answers in to similarity groups.
 In all of these cases, we realize that sometimes the grading of a problem ends up being incorrect.
-If you think a grading mistake has been made, but it is in your favor, you are not required to communicate that with the course staff.
-If you think there is a grading mistake that scores your answer with fewer points than it should have been scored, you may submit a regrade request through Gradescope.
+If you think a grading mistake on a PS has been made, but it is in your favor, you are not required to communicate that with the course staff.
+If you think there is a grading mistake on a PS that scores your answer with fewer points than it should have been scored, you may submit a regrade request through Gradescope.

+PAs are auto-graded, and regrades are handled differently.
+We will strictly follow the auto-grader's result in each and every case.
+However, there are times when the auto-grader has bugs, doesn't handle certain cases, etc.  For each PA, a Piazza post will be created where one can put comments and suggestions for how to modify the auto-grader.
+Those comments need to be submitted within a reasonable period (one week after the post is made).

-Regrade requests will be accepted for 7 days after the graded assignment is released to the student.
+Regrade requests for PS assignments will be accepted for 7 days after the graded assignment is released to the student.
 For PS assignments, within Gradescope, you will see the option to make a regrade request for an individual problem.
-Gradescope does not allow regrade requests with auto-graded assignments; thus, for PA regrade requests, you should email the course staff.
 If the regrade request time period is past (it's more than 7 days since the assignment was graded and released to the student), you will not have an opportunity to request a regrade and you will see that Gradescope will not provide a regrade request button.
 When you request a regrade, our primary goal is to make sure that the grading was accurate, and change the grading if it wasn't.
 In the course of regrading a problem, we usually need to look at the entire problem, not just a small piece of it.
 If we notice grading mistakes other than the one you describe, we will fix all of the ones that we notice.
 This includes any grading mistake we happen to notice in other problems.
-We don't go out of our way to find more mistakes, but if we happen to see one, we fix it.
+We don't go out of our way to find more mistakes, but if we happen to see one, we will fix it.
 After the regrade is completed, your corrected grade may be higher, lower, or the same as your previous grade.
 Before making a regrade request, make sure that you understand what the question was asking and reassess your answer.
 Please be specific in what rubric(s) you think were mis-graded.
 Regrade requests of the type, "I only got 10 out of 25 points and I think I should have received more" aren't as helpful to us as a more specific statement such as, "I didn't receive points for the first rubric, but I think I did address that issue in the second sentence of my explanation".

 If this regrade policy is abused during the semester (many students are submitting frivolous regrades), then we reserve the right to start applying a frivolous regrade penalty.
 We will clearly communicate this if it is to occur.